-Being a mother and a hard-working, dedicated nurse is worthwhile but riddled with stressors.
+Being a mom and nurse is no joke!
 If the late nights and back-breaking work are starting to take their toll, these tips for reducing anxiety and stress at home can help you sit down, relax, and reorient yourself.

 Take a long, deep breath, and relax.
 The concept is simple, but finding the time—and the means—to do so is trickier.
 Your personal preferences play a critical role in determining which relaxation methods are effective and which aren’t.
 For some, relaxing means curling up in a thick, warm blanket and perusing through an intriguing novel.
 For others, it could mean listening to music, meditating, or napping.

 Find what works for you, and set aside some time for it.
 Your break doesn’t need to be extensive.
 A short, five-minute respite can do wonders.
 Light some candles, lay down and take a nap, do a puzzle—whatever makes you happy!

 If you’re looking for a fancier, indulgent form of relief, consider investing in massaging tools, like a massage gun or massage chair.
 The startup costs might appear daunting, but they’re worth it.
 Massages significantly reduce stress and anxiety.
 They alter your EEG activity, promote increased parasympathetic activity, and decrease the levels of cortisol in your body.